Ginger Taylor, Director

 She is certified in Lipodissolve and Mesotherapy, and has created the “ultimate facial” -a combination of ultrasonic dermabrasion, ultrasonic and electrical stimulation, and transdermal delivery of anti-oxidants and vitamins through electroporation.

 Dr. Bark has had a successful private practice in preventative medicine and anti-aging medicine, including aesthetics, since 1994.
 In addition to the aesthetic procedures, Dr Bark performs metabolic profiling, involving looking at insulin resistance, thyroid function and hormonal assessments for men and women.
 She has been using bio-identical hormones since the early 90’s with great results.
-Dr. Bark is an athlete, dancer, and is active in the circus arts.

 In 2005, Dr. Bark graced the annual list of “Top Doctors” in Chicago Magazine.
 Her research and practice have been covered extensively in both local and national media.